bw-spotify-song/fastapi-spotify-song/README.md

 Model Type: K-nearest neighbors
 Target: Song ID’s

-Features:
+# Audio Features:
-Year
-Acoustics (Ranges from 0 to 1)
-Danceability (Ranges from 0 to 1)
+Year (Production year of a track.)
+Acoustics (Confidence levels ranging from 0.0 to 1.0.
+1.0 represents high confidence the track is acoustic.)
+Danceability (Confidence levels ranging from 0.0 to 1.0.
+1.0 represents track is most danceable based on tempo, rhythm stability, beat strength, and overall regularity.)
+Duration_MS (The duration of the track in milliseconds.)
+Energy (Confidence levels ranging from 0.0 to 1.0 representing a measure of intensity and activity.
+For example, acid screamo has high energy whereas trance scores low on the scale.)
+Instrumentalness (Confidence levels ranging from 0.0 to 1.0.
+The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content.
+Values above 0.5 are intended to represent instrumental tracks, but confidence is higher as the value approaches 1.0.
+“Ooh” and “aah” sounds are treated as instrumental in this context.)
+Liveness (Confidence levels ranging from 0.0 to 1.0.
+A value above 0.8 provides confidence the track is live.)
-Duration_MS (Integer typically ranging from 200k to 300k)
+Loudness (Float typically ranging from -60 to 0 decibels (dB).
+A measure of amplitude.)
-Energy (Ranges from 0 to 1)
-Instrumentalness (Ranges from 0 to 1)
-Liveness (Ranges from 0 to 1)
-Loudness (Float typically ranging from -60 to 0) Speechiness (Ranges from 0 to 1)
+Speechiness (Ranges from 0 to 1)
 Tempo (Float typically ranging from 50 to 150)
 Valence (Ranges from 0 to 1)